Updated: June 18, 2025

 What mortgage payments to expect

-If approved for a £500,000 mortgage, you’d begin paying back the loan on a monthly basis.
-For one borrower, that monthly amount might look like £1,200 while for another it could be closer to £3,000.
-That’s because the terms and interest rates available differ depending on the lender you opt to go with and how risky they perceive you to be.
+If approved for a £500,000 mortgage, you’d begin paying back the loan every month.
+For one borrower, that monthly amount might look like £1,200; for another, it could be closer to £3,000.
+That’s because the terms and interest rates differ depending on the lender you choose and how risky they perceive you to be.

 Interest rates

-There is also the option of choosing an interest only mortgage which would mean you’d only be paying back the interest each month, saving the paying off of the loan itself for the end of your mortgage term.
+There is also the option of choosing an interest-only mortgage, which would mean you’d only pay back the interest each month, saving the payment of the loan itself for the end of your mortgage term.
 This would significantly lower your monthly repayments.
-However, to qualify you’d have to show the lender that you have a viable way of paying off the full £500,000 at the end of the term.
+However, to qualify, you’d have to show the lender that you have a viable way of paying off the full £500,000 at the end of the term.

 Mortgage terms

-When it comes to loan terms, the norm is 25 years but paying a mortgage back over a longer period of time – and therefore reducing the monthly repayments – is becoming increasingly common.
-For example, HSBC offers mortgages over 35 years and Santander is happy to extend that to 40.
+The norm for loan terms is 25 years, but paying a mortgage back over a longer period of time – and therefore reducing the monthly repayments – is becoming increasingly common.
+For example, HSBC offers mortgages over 35 years, and Santander is happy to extend that to 40.

-If you’re relatively young, opting for a longer term could be worth exploring but for those a little older, longer terms may be difficult to find.
-For example, Together will only accept applications prior to an applicant turning 80th and state they may limit the terms.
+If you’re relatively young, opting for a longer term could be worth exploring, but for those a little older, longer terms may be difficult to find.
+For example, Together will only accept applications prior to an applicant turning 80 and states that they may limit the terms.

-Please note that the rates displayed in the table above are purely for example purposes and may not be representative of the mortgage deals currently available or when you apply
+Please note that the rates displayed in the table above are for example purposes and may not represent the mortgage deals currently available or when you apply.

 Other factors affecting monthly payments

-• Your income and spending habits: You’ll need to be earning a certain amount each month to viably have between £1,200 and £3,000 for repayments.
-A lender will also be looking at your employment type and whether it’s dependable while assessing your spending habits to ensure they won’t affect your repayments.
-If there are any extravagant payments coming out regularly that can be cut back on, it might be good to do so before application time.
+- Your income and spending habits: You’ll need to earn a certain amount each month to have between £1,200 and £3,000 in repayments.
+A lender will also look at your employment type and whether it’s dependable while assessing your spending habits to ensure they won’t affect your repayments.
+If any extravagant payments are coming out regularly that can be cut back on, it might be good to do so before application time.

-• Your credit history: Do you have a bad one?
+- Your credit history: Do you have a bad one?
 If so, why might that be?
-Ideally lenders want a good credit history that shows you’re a reliable borrower but of course things can easily impact that.
+Ideally, lenders want a good credit history that shows you’re a reliable borrower, but things can impact that.
 A broker would be able to advise on how to improve your credit if it’s less than ideal or match you with a specialist bad credit mortgage lender if necessary.

-• Any debt you have: Having debt doesn’t mean an automatic application rejection but lenders will want to know the type of debt you have and how much it is.
-Some types of debt such as student loans are viewed as better than say credit card debt.
+- Any debt you have: Having debt doesn’t mean an automatic application rejection, but lenders will want to know the type of debt you have and how much it is.
+Some types of debt, such as student loans, are viewed as better than credit card debt.
 If any debt can be paid off before applying, this could improve your application.

-• Deposit amount: Bad credit and debt can sometimes be offset if you have a substantial deposit to put forward.
+- Deposit amount: Bad credit and debt can sometimes be offset if you have a substantial deposit.
 This limits some of the risk and offers lenders some reassurance.

 Our Broker-Matching Service Guaranteed!